International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_5_Processes.md

 ## Approval of Evaluation Facilities
 [TODO: Add chapter on approval of evaluation facilities ]

+In order to ensure the high quality and transparency of the IDS certification process all Evaluation Facilites need to be approved by the impartial [Certification Body](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/glossary#certification-body) first.

+The approval process is structured in the same way for both types of future Evaluation Facilities (operational environment and components) and includes the following phases:
+1. Preparatory Phase
+2. Audit Phase
+3. Approval Phase

+These phases will be described in the following sections.

+### 1. Preparatory Phase:
+This phase serves to collect all important documents and information needed for a smooth approval process, but also to discuss the process flow.
+This phase also offers the opportunity to clarify any questions related to the process within an (optional) inquiry meeting.
+It begins with the completion of an application form and the signing of a contract between the potential Evaluation Facility and the IDS Certification Body.

+### 2. Audit Phase
+The audit itself has the aim to check that the requirements for a proper IDS certification are implemented and effective by collecting evidence through interviews with employees and inspections in four different assessments:

+ASSESSMENT (I) - Quality Management System

+ASSESSMENT (II) - Security Management System

+ASSESSMENT (III) - Competence of the Evaluators

+ASSESSMENT (IV) - Equipment and its Handling (area of application: component certification)

+Based on the audit the Certification Body prepares a report including the deviations and potential improvements which will be communicated in a final discussion.
+Deviations related to the management System which could affect its effectiveness must be corrected before closing the audit phase within a two-month period at most, with exceptions for critical deviations.
+If necessary, the correction of the deviations can be verified by an additional audit.

+### 3. Approval Phase
+On the basis of the audit report, the certification body decides on the approval of the  applicant.
+The decision is made in an objective and comprehensible manner, i.e.  exclusively on the basis of the documented criteria.
+The certification body issues an approval statement after a positive decision has been made.
+The approval is limited in time (two years).
+If a negative approval decision is made the applicant is informed of the  reasons for the rejection before the application is formally rejected.

+For quality assurance of the certification process, regular renewal of the approval is necessary, as well as the execution of restriction, suspension or withdrawal of approval, if necessary.

 ## Evaluation
 [Todo: revise and differentiate assurance levels] Figure [1](#fig:Certification_process){reference-type="ref"